Search

 Challenge

-ZK Guardian starts with a sharp question: how do you prove a clinician had valid consent to access data without publicly revealing who accessed what?
+ZK Guardian starts with a direct question: how do you prove a clinician had valid consent to access data without publicly revealing who accessed what?

 Approach